-Are you looking for an incontinence pad that is soft, super-absorbent, durable, and comfortable?
+Are you looking for a heavy-duty organic cloth incontinence pad that is soft, super-absorbent, durable, and comfortable?
 Do you want a pad that sanitizes completely and dries quickly?
 Do you prefer a pad comprised mainly of organic materials?
 Would you like to be able to customize the level of absorbency?
 If you answered yes to any of these questions, Heavenly Cloth Incontinence Pads may be right for you.

 Heavenly Cloth Incontinence Pads are made with certified organic hemp fleece ((55% hemp, 45% organic cotton) that is soft, absorbent and has a nice stretch that, will mold to your contours.
 Hemp is a wonderful fabric for those with chemical sensitivities for two reasons.
 First, hemp grows well without herbicides, fungicides, or pesticides and is considered an organic plant.
 Second, from field to fabric, hemp is "finished" using eco-friendly processes leaving no toxic chemical residue in the fabric.
 Additionally hemp is naturally antimicrobial, anti-fungal and resistant to mildew.

 Hemp fleece has a similar hand to the cotton fleece you find in sweatshirts except that it is denser, stronger, softer, and extremely porous making it the ideal material for cloth pads.
 Additionally, hemp blended cotton fabrics can absorb and contain up to 3x their weight in liquid.
 This is a huge benefit to using hemp materials in the cloth industry as less fabric layers are needed to achieve superior absorption results.
 We have a proven design that provides the utmost in comfort, customization, durability and protection.